 How to get paint off hardwood floors

 (Image credit: Getty)

-And unfortunately, cleaning it up is not as easy as wiping it away with a cloth.
-In fact, paint can dry within seconds, sticking to and staining whichever surface it’s on, especially if it’s hardwood flooring.
-But with the right tools and techniques, and a little patience, there are ways you can remove paint without damage.
+Unfortunately, cleaning it up is not as easy as wiping it away with a cloth.
+Paint can dry within seconds, sticking to and staining whichever surface, especially hardwood flooring.
+But with the right tools and techniques and a little patience, there are ways to remove paint without damage.

-To keep your hardwood floors clean and protect them from potential damage we’ve spoken to a cleaning professional for expert advice.
-So grab your best steam mop, and follow this step-by-step guide to have your floors paint-free in no time.
+We've spoken to a cleaning professional for expert advice on keeping your hardwood floors clean and protecting them from potential damage.
+So grab your best steam mop and follow this step-by-step guide to have your floors paint-free in no time.

+How to get paint off hardwood floors